antonogeo/node-mongo-crud/README.md

-# Node Mongo CRUD API
+# Node.js MongoDB API

-Crud API built using Node.js and MongoDB.
+A simple API built using Node.js and MongoDB.

 ##  Start the app